THE TEN WORDS

 The Ten Words

-Note that there is order in these principles; some are said to be greater than others.
+Note that there is an order in these principles; some are said to be greater than others.
 We see this in Jas 2:13 as well, where it states that "mercy triumphs over judgement".
 The Greek word translated here as "judgement" is the same word found in Matt 23:23, commonly translated as "justice".

 So how are we to understand these ten spiritual principles in relation to the literal wording of the Ten Commandments?
 Let's look at them one by one in Exodus 20: